Critical set for surface diffeomorphisms revisited: Misiurewicz diffeomorphisms. Proof of theorem

+A version of the next lemma is stated in \cite{CPT} and its proof follows from lemma 5.10.
+For completeness (and because the assumption in that lemma are not quite similar) we include the proof.

-\begin{remark} A Pixton disk cannot be forward for any large invariant; otherwise the unstable branches involved in the cycle cannot accumulate on the stable ones.
-Moreover, there is a point $x$ in one of the unstable branches that its forward iterates are not in the interior of the Pixton disk and therefore neither $\omega(x)$.
+\begin{lemma} Given a Pixton disk, there is a point $x$ in one of the unstable branches such that its forward iterates are not in the interior of the Pixton disk and therefore neither $\omega(x)$.